Today we have a guest speaker: Taylor Mathews

 Can jumping jacks burn belly fat?

-Sorry, but no exercise can spot reduce fat—whether it’s 100 crunches a day, a ton of sit ups a day, 1,000 jumping jacks, or even a 1,000 crunches.
+Sorry, but no exercise can spot reduce fat—whether it’s 100 crunches a day, a ton of sit ups a day, 1,000 pushups a day, or even a 1,000 crunches.
 If you’re going to lose weight, you will lose it all over your body.

 That doesn’t mean that you’ll never achieve your dream abs.
 Body weight cardio exercises like jumping jacks (as well as similar exercises like burpees and mountain climbers) do help with fat loss.
 They activate your cardiovascular and metabolic systems.
 You not only burn calories during the workout, but even after.